Liz Truss lettuce: Similar actions

-On 14 October, Channel 5 presenter Jeremy Vine began a similar livestream of a lettuce being compared to Truss's tenure.
+On 14 October, the Channel 5 presenter Jeremy Vine began a similar livestream of a lettuce being compared to Truss's tenure.

 Brands including easyJet and Sekonda ran advertising campaigns making fun of Truss's tenure.

-On 14 November, following the audience of ITV celebrity reality show I'm a Celebrity...Get Me Out of Here! choosing contestant and MP Matt Hancock to be the camp leader, presenters Ant & Dec introduced a lettuce called Spud, again asking which would last longer.
+On 14 November, following the audience of the ITV celebrity reality show I'm a Celebrity...Get Me Out of Here! choosing the contestant and MP Matt Hancock to be the camp leader, the series' presenters Ant & Dec introduced a lettuce called Spud, again asking which would last longer.

-During the 2023 Speaker of the United States House of Representatives election, the Lincoln Project made a tweet referencing the Liz Truss lettuce to mock Kevin McCarthy, who had failed to secure enough votes to win the Speakership.
+During the January 2023 Speaker of the United States House of Representatives election, the Lincoln Project made a tweet referencing the Liz Truss lettuce to mock Kevin McCarthy, who had failed to secure enough votes to win the Speakership; he later won, but was removed in October of that year.